AlbertoMApps/MyDogsBreed/README.md

 * PROJECT EXPLANATION:

   The main project test a list of random images of dogs.
-  The first one is fetching data from the Dogs API to get those images.
+  The data is fetched from the Dogs API to get those images.
-  That screen represent a list of dog's images.
+  That screen represent a list of dog's images that when the page is refreshed gets other random images.

 * DESIGN PATTERS: